partylikeits1983/miden-tutorials/book/src/rust-client/mint_consume_create_tutorial.md

-# Mint, Consume, and Send Assets
+# Mint, Consume, and Create Notes
-*Using the Miden client in Rust to mint, consume, and send assets*
+*Using the Miden client in Rust to mint, consume, and create notes*

 ## Overview
 In the previous section, we initialized our repository and covered how to create an account and deploy a faucet.
 In this section, we will mint tokens from the faucet for *Alice*, consume the newly created notes, and demonstrate how to send assets to other accounts.